iluvjava/Maths/Notebook 2.0/AMATH 503/Greens Function 3.md

 Lecture 15:
 Applying Green's Function Method to 1D non-homogeneous wave equation under the infinite domain.

 ---
 ### **Intro**

+We will be solving some Wave's equation using green's functions.

 Non Homogeneous 1D wave equation on $\mathbb{R}$, the PDE is: